wilmoore/macbook/README.md

 # System setup for polyglot developers

-Automated system setup for developers.
+Automated system setup for developers with idempotency (i.e. run it as many times as you like...no harm will be done).

 ## What is this and who is it for?